khraspyy/Y4MassiveStarsProject/Project/Codes/Results/README.txt

 would generate a massive amount of data, I will only include the notebook here and the data and results would be appended later (by other means).

-(Update) Current results are now available via the included compressed file in this folder - 'Results.rar'
+(Update) Current results are now available via the included compressed files in this folder - 'Results.rar'